 You can get it from the Google Workspace Marketplace here.

 Alternatively, you can open a Google Sheets document, then go to Extensions→Add-ons→Get add-ons.
 And search for Amigo Data and install.

-Step 2: Getting the API key
+Step 2: Get the Yahoo Finance API key

 Since Yahoo Finance has decommissioned its official API, we’ll use a third-party API RapidAPI–an API marketplace.

 Follow the steps below to get an API key from RapidAPI.

 1. Log in or sign up to RapidAPI.

 2. Once you’re logged in, go to the Yahoo Finance API documentation page in RapidAPI.
 (You can also search for Yahoo Finance from the RapidAPI Hub and click the relevant result.)